 - The course is part of the regular UT curriculum and welcomes attendance from external participants

-- The date when the course will run in 2020, will follow soon
+- The date when the course will run in 2021 is from 7 to 12 June

 For UT Master students: